 The Life and Death of John Henry Tunstall

-is now available in the striking new paperback edition illustrated above,
+is still available in the striking paperback edition illustrated above,

 (just go to 'Books' and type in my name).